slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9824-4/packetizer_raw_output.md

 Define the hash+1 operation as modular arithmetic (mod 2^N, where N is the hash length in bits) to ensure a well-defined wrap-around behavior.

+**Severity:** Low
+  *Basis:* While the occurrence of a maximal hash is extremely unlikely, the lack of definition could lead to inconsistent handling across implementations.

+**Confidence:** High

 ---

 ## Report 4: 9824-4-4